 - Faster cycling (10 miles per hour or faster)

 - Jumping rope

 If you’re new to being active start off slowly and set reasonable goals while slowly increasing the amount of minutes per week.
 The easiest way to start is by walking and it can done almost anywhere, even standing in place!

 A great way to accomplish this is by following the nutrition and physical activity advice just given.
 Always ask your physician for a safe weight loss exercise and nutrition plan prior to making your own changes.
 A healthy weight can help maintain proper blood pressure levels.

 Keto Tip: Many people are maintaining a healthy weight and blood pressure with a proven Keto plan designed especially for you.
 Pick your own food choices!
 Check out their website here, Custom Keto Diet.

 Did you know cigarette smoke is a toxic mix of more than 7,000 chemicals?
 The smoke can affect many things in your body and make it function abnormally.
 When inhaled, these chemicals can damage your heart and blood vessels 12.

 In addition to the above, your physician may want to see you more often in the office.
 More visits and monitoring can help your doctor identify the signs of cardiovascular disease or heart failure symptoms 3.

 In addition to office monitoring, it would be beneficial for you to monitor your blood pressure at home and report the results to your doctor.
-The home monitor I use and recommend automatically downloads my measurements to my cell phone and stores them there.
-I can show my doctor those results or send them to him by email straight from the BP app.

 - National Center for Biotechnology Information: Low Diastolic Blood Pressure as a Risk for All-Cause Mortality in VA Patients